 Dr. Larkin Kerwin’s biography with a focus on his contribution to the Canadian Space Agency

-Remembering Former NRC President, Dr. Larkin Kerwin a short profile with a focus on Dr. Kerwin’s contributions to the National Research Council of Canada
+Remembering Former NRC President, Dr. Larkin Kerwin: a short profile with a focus on Dr. Kerwin’s contributions to the National Research Council of Canada (since deleted)

 In Memoriam Dr. Kerwin’s profile with a focus on his work at Laval University